cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 passed on to the Application through ABCI.
 It is the responsibility of the Application to handle evidence of misbehavior and exercise punishment.

-There are two forms of evidence of misbehavior: Duplicate Vote and Light Client Attack.
+There are two forms of misbehavior: Duplicate Vote and Light Client Attack.
 More information can be found in either [data structures](../core/data_structures.md) or [accountability](../light-client/accountability/).